QuantEcon/lecture-jax/_sources/markov_asset.md

 In this lecture we consider some asset pricing problems and use them to illustrate some foundations of JAX programming.

+The main difference from the lecture {doc}`lucas_model`, which also considers asset prices, is that the the state spaces will be discrete and multi-dimensional.

 Most of the heavy lifting is done through routines from linear algebra.

 Along the way, we will show how to solve some memory-intensive problems with large state spaces.